shakhesierfan/Verification-and-Synthesis-of-DTCBFs/Verification_Algorithm/README.md

 This repository provides the code for the **verification algorithm** presented in the paper "Verification and Synthesis of Discrete-Time Control Barrier Functions".

-The implementation verifies whether a candidate discrete-time control barrier function (DTCBF) is valid, even when the associated control policy is unknown.
-The approach is demonstrated on the **cart-pole system**/
+The implementation verifies whether a given candidate DTCBF is valid, when the associated control policy is unknown.
+The approach is demonstrated on the cart-pole system.

 ---